getsentry/sentry-docs/src/collections/_documentation/apm/apm-glossary.md

 - Notification Job

 Instrumented spans in each component are sent back to Sentry for processing.
 However, a server in the backend component could suffer from network connectivity loss, and the spans may not have made it back to Sentry.
 This would indicate a "hole" within this specific trace.
 The collected spans within the Search Service would be descendants of a span (for example, a search service call) within the Backend component, and thus the top-level span of the collective Search Service spans is referred to as an orphan span.

+### Properties

+Each span has a unique identifier kept in the `span_id` attribute.

+Start time and end time are stored in the `start_timestamp` and `timestamp` attributes, respectively.
+The format is an RFC 3339 / ISO 8601-compatible string or a numeric value with the number of seconds since the UNIX Epoch.

+The name of the operation is stored in the “op” parameter.
+Examples are `http`, `sql.query`, `redis.command`.

+Additional data about the operation can be stored in the `data` and `tags` attributes.

 ## Trace